Plantar Fasciitis

 • Take time to rest when exercising.
 Avoid standing, running, or walking for long periods of time.

-Exercises to relieve plantar fasciitis pain
+Exercises to ease plantar fasciitis pain

 There are also some exercises you can do to help manage pain caused by plantar fasciitis.